stianfro/plexwatch-cookbook/README.md

-# plexwatch
+# plexWatch Cookbook

-TODO: Enter the cookbook description here.
+This cookbook will configure plexWatch

+TODO: Detailed description & how to use with wrapper